notgiorgi/flp-talk-1/src/00_AGENDA.md

 - Connecting to WIFI:
   - connect to DBlock workspace @ Stamba
-  - access token is hackathon
+  - access token is HACKATHON

 ## Teams